ieaalto/NLPSeminar/README.md

 Get the word vectors [here](https://github.com/mmihaltz/word2vec-GoogleNews-vectors)

-Configure paths to word vectors, grouping and article text files in _settings.py_.
+Configure paths to word vectors, grouping and articles files in _settings.py_.
+You can find the file with the contents of the articles in Google Drive.

 Groupings are from https://helda.helsinki.fi/bitstream/handle/10138/212995/2017_eacl_grouping.pdf?sequence=1.